cortexproject/cortex/README.md

 ## <a name="help"></a>Getting Help

-If you have any questions regarding Cortex:
+If you have any questions about Cortex:

 - Ask a question on the [Cortex Slack channel](https://cloud-native.slack.com/messages/cortex/).
 To invite yourself to the CNCF Slack, visit http://slack.cncf.io/.
 - <a href="https://github.com/cortexproject/cortex/issues/new">File an issue.</a>